 Impermanent loss (IL) is the risk that liquidity providers take in exchange for fees they earn in liquidity pools .
 If IL exceeds fees earned by a user when they withdraw, it means the user has suffered negative returns compared with simply holding their tokens outside the pool.

-Read moreWhat is an impermanent loss?
+Read moreWhat is impermanent loss example?

 Impermanent loss (IL) is the risk that liquidity providers take in exchange for fees they earn in liquidity pools .
 If IL exceeds fees earned by a user when they withdraw, it means the user has suffered negative returns compared with simply holding their tokens outside the pool.